Allowed image types are jpeg,png,gif

 The Lange Rhön is a stronghold for many species specializing on meadows which have disappeared in the most parts of the country.
-Notable breeders include Black Grouse, Great Grey Shrike, Common Rosefinch, Whinchat, European Stonechat, Common Snipe, Grasshopper Warbler, Corn Crake and Eurasian Woodcock.
-Other more common species like Red Kite (in the surrounding area), Eurasian Skylark and Meadow Pipit reach high densities.
+Notable breeders include Black Grouse, Great Grey Shrike, Common Rosefinch, Whinchat, European Stonechat, Snipe, Grasshopper Warbler, Corn Crake and Woodcock.
+Other more common species like Red Kite (in the surrounding area), Skylark and Meadow Pipit reach high densities.

 Due to its importance it is crucial to remain on the marked paths.
 The recommended tour is a well known hiking circuit trail easily recognisable by a red "H" on white ground.
 With a length of about 14 km it offers birding potential for a full day.
 When your time budget is low focus on the southern half and particularly on the area "Heidelstein-Schwabenhimmel".